kerzok/ScalaBot/README.md

 `SocketReply` — Message sent by SocketExtension which contains the result of HTTP request.

-You can create your own Intent by inherited Intent trait and parse it by overriding `handleCustomIntent` method
+You can create your own Intent by inherited Intent trait and parse it by overriding `handleCustomIntent` method.

 ##Data store
-`AbstractBot` is [PersistentActor](http://doc.akka.io/docs/akka/snapshot/scala/persistence.html) which can persist it's `data` and recover it after restart your bot
+`AbstractBot` is [PersistentActor](http://doc.akka.io/docs/akka/snapshot/scala/persistence.html) which can persist it's `data` and recover it after restart your bot.
-To add more complex recover behavior you need to override `recoverState` method
+To add more complex recover behavior you need to override `recoverState` method.

-To store data you need to send object `SaveSnapshot` to the `self` Actor
+To store data you need to send object `SaveSnapshot` to the `self` Actor.

 Example
 ```scala